xencoin/Xencoin/README.md

-Xencoin - a fork of Litecoin version with fast block time and faster confirmations (4 confirmations needed instead of 6).
+Xencoin - a fork of Litecoin version with fast block time and faster confirmations (6 confirmations needed).
 Like Litecoin it uses scrypt as a proof of work scheme.

 	- 20 seconds block target
 	- Difficulty retargets every 0.40 day